 PhD Soft Matter and Liquid Crystals Physics / Programme details

-Year of entry: 2019
+Year of entry: 2022

-The School of Physics and Astronomy at Manchester is one of the largest and most active schools of physics in the UK.
+The Department of Physics and Astronomy at Manchester is one of the largest and most active departments of physics in the UK.
 We have a long tradition of excellence in both teaching and research, and have interests in most areas of contemporary research.

-The School has a strong presence in a number of Manchester-based centres for multidisciplinary research: The National Graphene Institute, the Photon Science Institute; the Manchester Centre for Non-Linear Dynamics; the Dalton Nuclear Institute; and the Mesoscience and Nanotechnology Centre.
-In addition, the Jodrell Bank Observatory in Cheshire is a part of the School.
+The Department has a strong presence in a number of Manchester-based centres for multidisciplinary research: The National Graphene Institute, the Photon Science Institute, the Manchester Centre for Non-Linear Dynamics, the Dalton Nuclear Institute, and the Mesoscience and Nanotechnology Centre.
+In addition, the Jodrell Bank Observatory in Cheshire is a part of the Department.

-ou can also download our Postgraduate Project Booklet 2019/20 (PDF document, 2.5Mb) which contains details of research projects available within the school.
+ou can also download our Postgraduate Project Booklet (PDF document, 2.5Mb) which contains details of research projects available within the department.

 The postgraduate research environment is well funded and world-class as demonstrated by our ranking in REF2014.
-Supervision is provided by academic staff, who are leaders in their fields, with independent pastoral back-up.
-Transferable skills training is available and there are some school teaching opportunities.
+Supervision is provided by academic staff -who are leaders in their fields- with independent pastoral back-up.
+Transferable skills training is available and there are some department teaching opportunities.